sharanramjee/adala-optimizer/classification_cifar10/readme.md

-### AdaBelief opitmizer: Adapting stepsizes by the belief in observed gradients
+### AdaLA opitmizer: Adapting Gradient Estimates by Looking Ahead

-This repository contains code to reproduce results for submission 46 to NeurIPS 2020, "AdaBelief opitmizer: Adapting stepsizes by the belief in observed gradients".
+This repository contains code to reproduce results for the AdaLA optimizer.

-This repo heavily depends on the official implementation of AdaBound: https://github.com/Luolc/AdaBound The main difference is that we provide the code for different optimizers, including: AdaBlief, SGD, AdaBound, Yogi, Adam, MSVAG, RAdam, AdamW, Fromage.
+This repo heavily depends on the official implementation of [AdaBelief](https://github.com/juntang-zhuang/Adabelief-Optimizer)
-Code for optimizers in the literature are forked from public implementations, please see the comments in corresponding files in the folder "optimizers".